y2236li/US-Governor-Election-Prediction/README.md

 Overview
-- This project used web scraping to grab US govenor polling data from the Real Clear Politics website.
+- This project used web scraping to grab US governor polling data from the Real Clear Politics website.
-- Data are parsed into convenient structure
+- Data are parsed into a convenient structure
-- Data are analized by boostrap resampling in the purpose of estimating the level of precision of historical polls to the outcome.
+- Data are analyzed by bootstrap resampling in the purpose of estimating the level of precision of historical polls to the outcome.

 Input: Polling ID
 Output: Govenor candidates' winning rate over election period